 The individual in charge of the precinct on Election Day.
-The Friday before the Election all Clerks are required to report to their Regional Site.
-They will pick up a canvas bag containing materials and documents for their assigned precinct, as well as a cell phone we provide for communication purposes to our office for voter eligibility questions.
-When Election Day has ended the bag and specific supplies is to be returned back to the Regional Site.
+When Election Day has ended specific supplies are to be returned back to the Regional Site.
 The Voting System Technician will contact the Clerk to make arrangements with the Clerk to visit the precinct to preset it up before Election Day.

 The role of the Assistant Clerk is to assist the Clerk in all his/her duties; take over for the Clerk in the event they cannot perform their duties; primarily Assistant Clerk's role is to assist all voters who may need to execute a Provisional Ballot.

 Voting System Technician (VST) ($250)

 The VST is responsible for setting up the DS200 optical scanner and ExpressVote.
 VST will be responsible for and trained to open, troubleshoot, and close the equipment on Election Day.
 They instruct the voter how to insert the ballot into the optical scanner, and assists the visually impaired voter how to insert their ballot into the optical scanner, and assist the visually impaired voter with the execution of an audio ballot.They will make contact with the clerk to set up the precinct.
 Election night, specific materials must be returned by the VST back to the Regional Site.

 Field Voting System Technician ($250 + Mileage)